-- Serve mandatory minimum sentence (if applicable after reduction) - Attend the DUI Victims Impact Panel - Attend court every other week - Monthly home visits - Meet with Probation at least once per week - Random drug testing 8 x per month and - Daily alcohol monitoring as directed - Additional testing at Probation's discretion. - Obtain medical assessment and primary care provider - Obtain mental health assessment - Develop an education or employment plan - Develop a transportation plan/child care plan - Stable housing with a plan for clean and sober housing - Plan for changing/eliminating negative people places and things - Be enrolled into the recommended treatment program with acceptable attendance and participation. - Curfew at 9PM with exceptions for work schedules (individuals must be home for 8 consecutive hours) - Personal Project: Indicating why you should be promoted to Phase 2.
+- Serve mandatory minimum sentence (if applicable after reduction) - Attend the DUI Victims Impact Panel - Attend court every other week - Monthly home visits - Meet with Probation at least once per week - Random drug testing 8 x per month and - Daily alcohol monitoring with curfew from 10:00 PM 5:00 AM - Additional testing at Probation's discretion - Obtain medical assessment and primary care provider - Schedule a mental health assessment by completion of phase 1 - Develop an education or employment plan (if employed in the marijuana industry must find new employment) - Develop a transportation plan/child care plan - Stable housing with a plan for clean and sober housing - Plan for changing/eliminating negative people places and things - Be enrolled into the recommended treatment program with acceptable attendance and participation - Personal Project: Indicating why you should be promoted to Phase 2.
 Include accomplishments to this point, sanctions and behaviors changed to overcome possible repeat behavior.

-- Minimum of 60 days since opting in - Minimum of 14 consecutive days clean, sober and violation free at the end of phase one - Complete Education or Employment plan - Complete transportation and child care plan - Live in stable housing with a plan for clean and sober housing - Attended the DUI Victims Impact Panel - Completed mandatory minimums (if applicable) - Engaged in treatment - Compliance with supervision - Complete and present to the court your project and application to move to Phase 2
+- Minimum of 60 days since opting in - Minimum of 14 consecutive days clean, sober and violation free at the end of phase one - Complete Education or Employment plan - Complete transportation and child care plan - Live in stable housing with a plan for clean and sober housing - Attended the DUI Victims Impact Panel - Completed mandatory minimums (if applicable) - Engaged in treatment - Compliance with supervision - At least TWO Face to Face Interactions with officers during house visits - Complete and present to the court your project and application to move to Phase 2